bazineta/js8call/README.md

   from WSTJX, has been eliminated.
 - Corrected a display resizing issue in the topmost section; seems to have affected only Linux systems, but in theory was broken on any platform.
+- Updated the UDP reporting API to be multicast-aware.
 - Windows, and only Windows, required a workaround to the Modulator as a result of changes in Qt 6.4, which presented as no sound being generated; OSX and Linux worked fine.
 The issue is described in https://bugreports.qt.io/browse/QTBUG-108672, and the workaround seems like a